REI Co-op Half Dome SL 2+

 Measured weight: 5 lbs.
 0 oz. (w/footprint)

 What we like: Well-built, easy to use, and tons of room at a good price.

 What we don’t: Relatively heavy and only comes in “plus” sizes.

 See the REI Co-op Half Dome SL 2+

-Beloved by backpackers for years, REI Co-op’s Half Dome has been updated for 2021 with a significant drop in weight.
-But despite using thinner fabrics (they’re still tough by modern standards), the latest SL+ model should remain a backcountry favorite: it’s extremely roomy inside, easy to set up and use, has every feature you need for 3-season adventuring, and is a solid value.
+Beloved by backpackers for years, REI Co-op’s Half Dome was updated a couple seasons ago with a significant drop in weight.
+But despite using thinner fabrics (they’re still tough by modern standards), the latest SL+ model remains a backcountry favorite: It’s extremely roomy inside, easy to set up and use, has every feature you need for 3-season adventuring, and is a solid value.
 We put the Half Dome SL 2+ to the test in Washington’s Hoh Rainforest, and below we break down our experiences.
-To see how the Half Dome stacks up, see our article on the best backpacking tents.
+To see how the Half Dome stacks up, see our articles on the best backpacking tents and budget backpacking tents.